flaerqqqq/e-commerce-marketplace/README.md

 #### Order Status Synchronization
 - Changes in the status of the main order are reflected in the associated merchant orders.
 - Updates to merchant orders, such as order cancellation or fulfillment, are reflected in the main order status.

+### Testing Status For The Project

+Most of the classes of the project are thoroughly tested to ensure their functionality, reliability, and security.
+Unit tests, integration tests, and possibly end-to-end tests have been conducted to validate the behavior of these classes under various scenarios.

+Tests cover:

+- **Controller Layer:** Unit tests ensure that controller endpoints handle requests correctly, handle edge cases, and return the expected responses.
+- **Service Layer:** Unit tests verify the business logic implemented in the service layer, ensuring that services perform the intended operations accurately.
+- **Repository Layer:** Integration tests validate the interaction between the application and the database, ensuring that data access operations function correctly.
+- **Input Validation:** Tests ensure that input validation mechanisms are working correctly, preventing invalid data from being processed.
+- **Security:** Tests validate that security measures, such as authentication and authorization, are implemented correctly to protect sensitive operations and resources.

+The comprehensive testing approach helps maintain the quality and stability of the merchant management functionality, ensuring that it behaves as expected and meets the specified requirements.

 # README FILE IS NOT COMPLETED